madetech/learn/core-skills/web-application-development-with-react/README.md

 The candidate can describe:

 - What the `key` prop is used for.

-### Owl
+{% endcapture %}
+{% include assessment_container.html name="Fox" description=fox_description img="./fox.jpg" %}

+{% capture owl_description %}
 #### Getting wise with React - Integrating with remote services

 For this level you are expected to demonstrate the ability to test both your React components and any business logic used for communicating with remote services.
 It will also cover demonstrating best practice around the separation of business logic and UI logic.